ratmav/syfe/README.md

 * yaml
     * delimiter-based autoindentation.

-## commands
+## whitespace management

-commands are provided for mapping as desired.
+### display

-* `SyfeWhitespaceToggle`
+syfe will highlight trailing whitespace when entering a modifiable buffer.

-    1. call once to highlight trailing whitespace in red.
+### commands

-    1. call again to remove any trailing whitespace.
+* `SyfeWhitespaceClear`: call to remove any trailing whitespace in a modifiable buffer.

 # acknowledgements